Victor9955/website2/public/content/Heal.md

     <div style="flex: 1; padding: 0 15px; color: #fff;">
         <h2 style="font-size: 2rem; color: #007bff;">🌟 Introduction</h2>
         <p>
-            Quantictactoe is a personal project I developed after completing an intensive one-month class on multiplayer game development (learn more about this class in the Space Multiplayer project).
-Inspired by the classic game of Tic-Tac-Toe, I aimed to create a more complex and strategic multiplayer experience by introducing a layered 3x3 grid system and integrating it with Steamworks for online play.
+            Heal Em Up is a 4 month long school project I developed in a team of 10 peoples.
+The aim of this project was to familiarise ourselves with mobile game developement.
+The gameplay of this game is really simple, your the healer of a team of adventurers and in real time you have to heal, shield or buff your teamates but you have limited mana (similar to Clash Royale).
         </p>
         <p>
-            Using Unity Engine and C#, I implemented advanced features such as Steam lobby creation, socket-based server-client communication, and data serialization.
-Notably, I created my own custom netcode using Steam Datagram Relay (SDR) instead of relying on pre-built solutions like Netcode for GameObjects, which allowed me to gain a deeper understanding of low-level networking.
+            Using Unity Engine and C#, I implemented various gameplay elements such as dragging and dropping items, scriptable object based card mechanics, card inventory, mana management and card playing and recharging.
         </p>
         <p>
-            This project not only solidified my understanding of multiplayer systems but also allowed me to explore a different API such as Steamworks (on previous projects I used Enet or winsock).
+            This project not only solidified my understanding of mobile game developent but also helped me better understand the unity engine and use tools such as scriptables objects and coroutines.
         </p>
     </div>
     <img src="https://media.discordapp.net/attachments/1212459753343557682/1348978988139417680/lrs01_1.png?ex=67d216d5&is=67d0c555&hm=2c763f3c0b7a6f4fa3508069ea36d77d3164b346ce864e0af9ad709e1ec2ff35&=&format=webp&quality=lossless&width=1175&height=940"